UnbloktTechnology/ComPilotSigGatingContracts/tezos-sig-gating-contracts/README.md

 ## General idea

 The SigGating contracts are dedicated to provide a mecanism for off-chain validation of an action requested by a user.
 The request of a user (i.e. a contract invocation) is declared as a payload sent to NexeraSigner.
-The NexeraSigner retrieves the nonce for the user (from contract storage), specifies the expiration date  and compact all using a keccak hashing and finally signs this "keccaked payload".
+The NexeraSigner retrieves the nonce for the user (from contract storage), specifies the expiration (block level) and compact all using a keccak hashing and finally signs this "keccaked payload".
 This off-chain signature is produced by Nexera signer.
-Then the produced signature (and expiration date, nonce, public key) are sent back to the user.
+Then the produced signature and extra data (expiration, nonce, public key) are sent back to the user.
 The user can now send his transaction (which contains payload + signature + public key + nonce + expiration) to the smart contract that implements the signature verifiacition mecanism.

 ![](./pictures/nexera%20global%20workflow.png)